Settings

 Live signals

-Section titled “Live signals”Reports whether your X adapter is wired to the real X API or the local fixtures.
+Section titled “Live signals”Reports whether your X adapter is wired to the real X API or unavailable.
 No knob; this is informational.
-If you see “fixtures” and want real signals, set the X environment keys for your deployment.
+If you see “unavailable” and want real X signals, set the X environment keys for your deployment.

 Compile cadence